logancyang/lintcode/highFreq/README.md

 Use two candidates and two counts.
 Loop over the list, if the current number is `candidate1`, increment `count1`; if the current is `candidate2`, increment `count2`; else decrement both `count1` and `count2`.

-Becareful, do not assume at the end that the larger of `count1` and `count2` is the majority number.
+Be careful, do not assume at the end that the larger of `count1` and `count2` is the majority number.
 Because the actual majority number's count can be cancelled at early stage, e.g. [1, 1, 4, 5, 1, 1, 6, 7, 8, 8], we may think 8 is the majority since
 1 gets cancelled out earlier.